SwissDataScienceCenter/renku-vnc/xvnc4/README.md

 apt-get install -y --no-install-recommends vnc4server x11-server-utils xterm xfonts-base net-tools
 ```

-xfonts-base is a minimum recommendation so that Xvnc4 does not fail with the error
+xfonts-base is a minimum recommendation so that Xvnc4 does not fail with the error:

 ```
 Fatal server error: